-Why make oatmeal when you can use oats to make cookies for breakfast?
-With just one-third of a cup of sugar in the entire batch, these have less sugar than most cereals or sweetened oatmeals out there.
-They’re so good, go ahead and have them in the morning and as dessert.
+Why make oatmeal when you can use oats to make cookies for breakfast instead?
+With banana and honey replacing the processed stuff, these have less sugar than most cereals or sweetened oatmeals out there.
+They’re so good, you’ll want them in the morning and for dessert.

 If you really want to keep the veggies in these whole-grain pancakes hidden, remove the skins from the zucchini.
 We’d recommend keeping them on, though, as that’s where most of the squash’s fiber and eye-protecting antioxidants live.
 Plus there’s just something so pretty about the flecks of green peeking out from that fluffy, golden-brown stack.

 Do away with the pie shell (store-bought versions can hide sneaky trans fats and who has the time to roll out a homemade one?) and let the veggies shine in this simple brunch favorite.
-Mushrooms and onions play supporting roles to the zucchini, and with feta lending a savory bite, you won’t miss the crust.
+Mushrooms, onion, and corn play supporting roles to the zucchini, and with mozzarella and Swiss cheese lending a savory bite, you won’t miss the crust.

-Sweetened with maple syrup plus a touch of cinnamon and vanilla, this is a truly healthy muffin recipe.
+Sweetened with banana, brown sugar, and honey plus a touch of cinnamon and vanilla, this is a truly healthy muffin recipe.
 Ready in just half an hour and perfectly portable, you can make a batch and freeze them so you can grab and go when you’re rushing out the door or sit down for a leisurely meal with coffee.